marcusjoshm/microscopy-analysis-single-cell/README.md

 ## Step 0: Export Data from LASX

-Create an folder on the D drive to export your data and export your data as .tiff files into that folder.
+Create an export folder and export your data as .tiff files into that folder.
 For tile-scans, run mosaic merge with None selected as the filtering method.
 For z-stacks perform a maximum intensity projection.
 Export only merged and max projected files for this analysis workflow.
 Time-lapse data with multiple time-points are okay and have a dedicated feature for analysis.

 Copy the export folder to the LEELAB surver from the microscope PC.
 You can now proceed to analysis on the lab Macbook Pro.